clowder-framework/clowder2/deployments/kubernetes/charts/README.md

 helm upgrade --install --namespace clowder2 --create-namespace --values local.yaml clowder2 .
 ```

-# Docker Desktop
+## Ingress Controller

-You will need an ingress controller, I like Traefik as my ingress controller.
-You install this with:
+You will need an ingress controller.
+Traefik works well as ingress controller.
+You can install it with:

 ```bash
 helm install --namespace traefik --create-namespace traefik traefik/traefik